 - Is a Rooftop Tent Right for You?

 Most first-time rooftop tent shoppers opt for softshell models, and for good reason.
 These tents are covered with a burly waterproof soft cover and fold out beyond the roof of your vehicle.
 The tent body (usually made of canvas or nylon) is attached to the entire platform and sets up with the help of internal hinges and manually placed poles.
-The most obvious advantage here is price: two-person softshells usually fall between $1,000 to $2,000, whereas a standard two-person hardshell tent will typically run you north of $3,000.
+The most obvious advantage here is price: two-person softshells usually fall between $1,000 to $2,000, whereas a standard two-person hardshell tent will run you north of $3,000.
 Softshell tents also feature larger floor plans, come in a variety of shapes, and can easily accommodate annexes and awnings (more on this below).

 However, when held up against hardshell models, the downsides are clear.
 First and foremost, the soft coverings are much more prone to moisture buildup (read: mold) when stored, resulting in a shorter lifespan.
 Additionally, without the stability of a hard cover, softshell tents are often noisier in the wind, both when opened and packed away.
 Finally, expect a softshell to take significantly longer to set up and take down, similar to a ground tent (most hardshells pop right up once you release the locks or latches).

 Hardshell tents are significantly more expensive and heavier than softshells, and many feature smaller floorplans.
 However, their longer lifespan, added convenience, and superior protection are well worth it for many.
 During transport, hardshell tents also are more aerodynamic, completely waterproof (mold is less of a concern), and protective against low-hanging branches and flying debris.
-Further, their shell-like design means they can often fit extra items like bedding inside, and some (like the iKamper X-Cover) can even accommodate a bike, skis, kayak, surfboard, or solar panel on top.
+Further, their shell-like design means they can often fit extra items like bedding inside, and some (like the iKamper X-Cover 2.0) can even accommodate a bike, skis, kayak, surfboard, or solar panel on top.
 When open, they’re far more resistant to wind, typically have more headroom, and are known for plusher mattresses.
 And one of the biggest draws to hardshell tents is ease of setup, which often can be done by one person in under a minute.
 For campers who pack up and move camp every day, this is a big plus.

 In addition to mattress thickness and type, you’ll also want to consider a mattress cover and anti-condensation mat.
 Most mattresses come with removable covers for easy laundering, which vary in terms of water resistance, breathability, and comfort.
-In our opinion, your best bet is to opt for a protective cover (waterproof/breathable) and supplement with a sheet set (brands like Tepui sell custom-sized sheets or you can make do with a standard bed sheet set).
+In our opinion, your best bet is to opt for a protective cover (waterproof/breathable) and supplement with a sheet set (brands like Thule sell custom-sized sheets or you can make do with a standard bed sheet set).
 Further, many tent designs incorporate an anti-condensation mat underneath the mattress to mitigate moisture buildup and mold (these can also be purchased separately).
 That said, it’s always a good idea to remove your mattress between trips or prop it up on its end during the day to dry out the underside and allow it to breathe.

-In addition to protection against wind and rain, some rooftop tents come with the option to add extra insulation, like iKamper’s Inner Insulation Tent and the Tepui Insulator.
+In addition to protection against wind and rain, some rooftop tents come with the option to add extra insulation, like iKamper’s Inner Insulation Tent and the Thule Insulator.
 If you’re used to sleeping outside, have a warm sleeping bag, or plan to camp only in the summer months, additional insulation probably isn’t necessary.
 But for those get outside year-round or frequently sleep at elevation, these inserts can add a nice dose of warmth on cold nights.

 In general, rooftop tents are great breathers.
 First, because air flows underneath the body between the tent and your vehicle, by nature they ventilate better than standard ground tents.
 Second, most models come with generous windows and mesh panels, many of which can be completely unzipped or closed with just a bug net and are protected by waterproof awnings.
 Additionally, manufacturers often add anti-condensation mats underneath a hardshell’s roof or under the mattress, minimizing pesky drips in the middle of the night and mold buildup (these also add another layer of insulation).